aupsychology/aupsychology.github.io/stats2workbook/07-IA5_regression_multipleregression.md

 Control variables are very important because we often want to make sure a relationship between a predictor and outcome variable is not due to a third variable.
 For instance, the relationship between violent media such as televsion and video games and how violently a child behaves may be due to other variables, such as parenting styles or socioeconomic status.
 We may want to control for those variables so we can say that watching violent television predicts violent behavior, even when you control for parental neglect.

-In the wage study, onne reason that men may make more money than women is that men may be more experienced.
+In the wage study, one reason that men may make more money than women is that men may be more experienced.
 There are several reasons why men may be more experienced than women.
 One notable reason is that women are much more likely than men to leave work to raise children.
 If a woman takes off 3-5 years in order to raise children, then she would be missing out on that level of experience.
 If this effect is big enough, women on average would have less experience than men have, and since experience is clearly a predictor of income, this could explain the wage gap.

 If this is the case, then controlling for experience would make the relationship between SEX and WAGE smaller.
 We can do that by adding this variable to our regression.
 Adding multiple predictor or independent variables to a regression in R is easy: we list each of the variables and separate them with a plus sign.